-Hollins University’s new Institute for Entrepreneurial Learning (IEL) combines the hallmarks of a liberal arts education—critical thinking, creativity, problem solving, and leadership—with the entrepreneurial spirit and mindset that are driving opportunity and business growth in the 21st century.
+Hollins University’s new Entrepreneurial Learning Institute (ELI) combines the hallmarks of a liberal arts education—critical thinking, creativity, problem solving, and leadership—with the entrepreneurial spirit and mindset that are driving opportunity and business growth in the 21st century.

 Professor of Practice, Economics and Business Department

-Karen Messer-Bourgoin talks about the IEL program in this interview with Roanoke Valley Television.
+Karen Messer-Bourgoin talks about the ELI program in this interview with Roanoke Valley Television.

 What Makes Entrepreneurship Different at Hollins?

-Hollins University’s Institute for Entrepreneurial Learning takes a deeper approach to entrepreneurship that goes beyond venture-based businesses, and benefits students from all majors through collaboration across the curriculum.
+Hollins University’s Entrepreneurial Learning Institute takes a deeper approach to entrepreneurship that goes beyond venture-based businesses, and benefits students from all majors through collaboration across the curriculum.
 Students have access to:

 - Applied Entrepreneurship and other joint courses taught by Hollins faculty and the principals of prehype, an entrepreneurial and innovative firm with offices in New York, London, Copenhagen, and Rio de Janeiro.
 Among a variety of opportunities, students gain hands-on experience at prehype’s New York office as part of a January Short Term internship.